Waterland (novel)

 Waterland is a 1983 novel by Graham Swift published by William Heinemann.
-It is set in The Fens of eastern England.
+It is set in the Fens of eastern England.
 It won the Guardian Fiction Prize, and was shortlisted for the Booker Prize.

-In 1992, it was adapted into a film directed by Stephen Gyllenhaal, starring Jeremy Irons.
+In 1992, it was adapted into a film of the same name, directed by Stephen Gyllenhaal and starring Jeremy Irons.

-Themes

-Waterland is concerned with the nature and importance of history as the primary source of meaning in a narrative.
-For this reason, it is associated with new historicism.
-Waterland can also be said to fall under the category of postmodern literature.
-It has characteristics associated with postmodern literature, such as a fragmented narrative style, where events are not told in chronological order.
-An unreliable narrator is also present.
-Major themes in the novel include storytelling and history, exploring how the past leads to future consequences.
+Plot summary

 The plot of the novel revolves around loosely interwoven themes and narrative, including the attraction of the narrator's brother to his girlfriend/wife, a resulting murder, a girl having an abortion that leaves her sterile, and her later struggle with depression.
-As an adult woman, she kidnaps a baby.
+As an adult woman, she abducts a baby.

 This personal narrative is set in the context of a wider history, of the narrator's family, the Fens in general, and the eel.